Weather and Climate Summary and Forecast

 Figure 5 – Current US Drought Monitor and Seasonal Drought Outlook.

-Figure 6 – Global sea surface temperatures (°C) for the period ending October 1, 2024 (image from Tropicaltibits.com).
+Figure 6 – Global sea surface temperatures (°C) for the period ending November 1, 2024 (image from Tropicaltibits.com).

 Forecast Periods:

-Figure 7 – Temperature (left panel) and precipitation (right panel) outlooks for the month of October (top panel) and October, November, and December (bottom panel) (Climate Prediction Center, climate.gov).
+Figure 7 – Temperature (left panel) and precipitation (right panel) outlooks for the month of November (top panel) and November, December, and January (bottom panel) (Climate Prediction Center, climate.gov).